MainzMetabolomicsLab/MetaboFIMS/README.md

 # MetaboFIMS — Shiny App

-A cross-platform R Shiny application for automated processing of **Flow Injection Mass Spectrometry (FIMS/FIA)** data in positive and negative ion mode.
+A cross-platform R Shiny application for automated and untargeted processing of **Flow Injection Mass Spectrometry (FIMS/FIA)** data
 ---

 ## Table of Contents